 Or, if you're more in the mood for donning skates, there is free ice skating at Robson Square, which is open all day on January 1.

-Other attractions that are open New Year's Day include a popular Vancouver holiday attraction, Bright Nights at the Stanley Park Miniature Train, or the Vancouver Aquarium, which is open 365 days a year including January 1.
+Other attractions that are open New Year's Day include a popular Vancouver holiday attraction, Bright Nights Christmas Train, or the Vancouver Aquarium, which is open 365 days a year including January 1.